 New Fisker Ocean electric SUV: prices, specs and on-sale date

-New Tesla Model Y rival to make UK debut at Goodwood Festival of Speed; first examples will be with customers in mid-2023
+The latest Tesla Model Y rival starts from £34,990; first examples will be with UK customers by mid-2023

-Fisker’s first electric car faces a mountain of competition from zero-emissions SUVs like the Tesla Model Y, Audi Q4 e-tron, BMW iX3, Ford Mustang Mach-E and Toyota bZ4X, plus other equally accomplished EVs like the Hyundai Ioniq 5, Kia EV6 and Genesis GV60.
+The Fisker Ocean faces a mountain of competition from zero-emissions SUVs like the Tesla Model Y, Audi Q4 e-tron, BMW iX3, Ford Mustang Mach-E, Nissan Ariya and Toyota bZ4X, plus other equally accomplished EVs like the Hyundai Ioniq 5, Kia EV6 and Genesis GV60.

 Fisker Ocean range and performance